Best Of17 min read

 How to Choose the Right Startup CRM (Without Overthinking It)

 Don't overthink this.
-Here's a fast decision framework that'll get you to the right answer in under five minutes:
+Here's a simple decision framework that'll get you to the right answer fast:

 You're a solo founder or 1-2 person team: Go with Streak (if you live in Gmail) or HubSpot Free.
 Seriously, don't pay for anything until you're doing consistent outbound volume and actually need the features you'd be paying for.